 When people call and you’re too busy to answer or the salon isn’t open, make sure people know they can go book online.
 Update your voicemail greeting and make sure you add in a line about alternative ways for clients to book.
 For more voicemail greetings tips and templates, click here.

 “Thank you for calling [Salon ⁄ Spa Name].
 Conveniently located at [Insert address here] our hours of operation are [Insert hours here].
 A member of our staff will be happy to help you book your next appointment when we return to the line, or please feel free to book online through our website or our Facebook page!
 Have a beautiful day!”

 Phorest gives you the ability to take salon bookings through your Facebook page, website and app.
 Hence, your Facebook cover photo is an effective way to tell the work that the option is available.
 Often, a simple “Book online!” does the trick.

 3. Promote your salon app on the mirror

 Graphics of your branded salon booking app can be installed on walls, mirrors, doors, your waiting area table.
 Use the furniture and space in your salon to put up a sheet or photo advertising your online bookings.
 Cash in on clients who want to book, rebook and manage their appointments in their own time.

 4. Get the rebooking, but if not, advise booking online

-You should always try to get the rebooking when clients are paying at the front desk.
-However, if they don’t want to rebook on the day, take it as an opportunity to tell them about your website and how they can book from the comfort of their home.
+You should always try to get the rebooking when clients are paying at the front desk, and do this directly through your salon booking software.
+However, if they don’t want to rebook on the day, take it as an opportunity to tell them about your salon’s online booking system and how they can book from the comfort of their home.

 5. Send an email or SMS to your database